 Alternative Exercise:

-Begin in an upright sitting position on the stability ball, with your feet flat on the floor and maintaining good alignment in your upper body.
+Begin in an upright sitting position on the stability ball with your knees bent and feet flat on the floor, maintaining good alignment in your upper body.
 Place one hand onto something stable like a table or chair for support.
-Lift or straighten one leg in front, ideally parallel to the floor.
+Straighten one leg in front of your body, ideally parallel to the floor.
 Tighten your core and push from your supporting foot to roll yourself back, keeping your raised leg straight.
-Roll back in to return to the starting position and repeat the movement on the opposite leg.
+Roll back in to return to the starting position and repeat the movement.
+After several repetitions, repeat the movement on the opposite leg.
+Start with 1 set of 5-10 repetitions on each side.

-This is a nice exercise to start getting some activity in the hamstrings.
-For those who have difficulty bending their knees, kneeling or descending stairs, strengthening the back of the thighs is important because the hamstrings help to change how your knees feel when you get some compression at the front of the knees.
+This is an excellent exercise to start getting some activity in the hamstrings.
+For those who have difficulty bending their knees, kneeling or descending stairs, strengthening the back of the thighs is really important because the hamstrings help to change how your knees feel when you get some compression at the front of the knees

 3. Chops